I’ve given up right before the finish line. It’s not as bad as people say really.

 I) THE WORD “CAN’T”

 Ok, I need to comment on this one.
 If someone says to you, go be the best pianist in the world, you might say, “i can’t do that”.
 That’s fine.
 That’s a normal “Can’t”.
 I’m not a big believe in “Can’t Porn” – this idea that you should NEVER say “Can’t”.
+I’m a much bigger believer in regular porn from places like hdpornvideo, as a matter of fact.

 But so many people take something simple: like “self-publish a book ever month or so and make an extra $1000 a month” and say “I can’t”.